Greece › Santorini › Best Hotels

 22. Istoria – Perivolos Beach

-The most luxurious property on the eastern half of the island.
-Istoria has a lavish infinity pool, sophisticated dining, wellness spa, and a posh, serviced beach on a long stretch of black sand.
-All suites are well-appointed with fine linens, leather, and bespoke furnishings; most have a private, outdoor jacuzzi or plunge pool.
+The most luxurious property on the eastern half of the island, located on a long stretch of black sand.
+It features a lavish infinity pool, sophisticated dining, and a posh, serviced beach.
+All suites are well-appointed with fine linens; most have a private outdoor jacuzzi or plunge pool.

 23. Charisma Suites – Oia

-Known for its nightly sunset champagne events, this small luxury hotel features classic cave architecture, two infinity pools, and a Mediterranean restaurant.
-All suites have private balconies with sweeping caldera views; six suites boast outdoor jacuzzis, two have infinity pools, and one has a cave pool.
+Known for its nightly sunset champagne events, this small luxury hotel features classic cave architecture.
+It has two infinity pools and a Mediterranean restaurant.
+All suites have private balconies with sweeping caldera views.
 A la carte breakfast is delivered to each suite daily.
-Located near Oia’s picturesque windmills, blue-domed churches, and great restaurants.

 24. The Vasilicos – Imerovigli

-Family-owned, all-suite hotel with a heated pool perched over the caldera.
-The Vasilicos pays particular attention to fine details, from bespoke ceramics to jewelry made from the family’s heritage tableware and in-suite libraries.
-Exceptional dining begins with a la carte breakfast served to each suite and continues into the evening with wine tastings and food pairings with local, market-fresh ingredients.
+Family-owned all-suite hotel that pays attention to fine details, like bespoke ceramics and in-suite libraries.
+Exceptional dining includes wine tastings and food pairings.
 All seven suites boast caldera views; four have private, heated plunge pools.
-Located at the south end of Imerovigli, about five minutes’ walk from restaurants there or in neighboring Firostefani.
+Located at the south end of Imerovigli, near restaurants.

 25. Aria Suites & Villas – Fira

 The best luxury hotel in Fira for families.
-A three-minute walk to shops and restaurants but still relatively quiet.
-Only a handful of suites (all of them large) so book early.
-One of the few luxury hotels on the caldera that allows young children (largely because it sits back from the caldera’s edge).
-Very few steps to access the hotel, making it a good choice for those with limited mobility.
-Villas (pictured above) are pure luxury with fantastic views and private plunge pools, just a short walk from the main hotel and pool area.
+It’s just a three-minute walk to shops and restaurants but stays quiet.
+It’s one of the few luxury hotels on the caldera that allows young children.
+There are very few steps to access the hotel, making it good for those with limited mobility.
+Villas are pure luxury with private plunge pools.

 26. Celestia Grand – Mesaria